paritytech/polkadot-sdk/src/api/chainHead_v1_follow.md

 }
 ```

-`operationId` is a string returned by `chainHead_unstable_storage`.
+`operationId` is a string returned by `chainHead_v1_storage`.

-The `operationStorageDone` event indicates that an operation started with `chainHead_unstable_storage` went well and all result has been provided through `operationStorageItems` events in the past.
+The `operationStorageDone` event indicates that an operation started with `chainHead_v1_storage` went well and all result has been provided through `operationStorageItems` events in the past.

 If no `operationStorageItems` event was yielded for this `operationId`, then the storage doesn't contain a value at the given key.